Palpatine0/Zillow/README.md

 - `Redis`: In-memory data structure store, used as a database, cache, and message broker.
 - `Elasticsearch`: Search engine based on the Lucene library, perfect for powerful search functionalities.
 - `RabbitMQ`: Advanced message queuing protocol used for handling service-to-service communication.
-- `Vue.js` and `Vuetify`: Progressive JavaScript framework and material design component framework used for building the admin panel.
+- `Vue.js` and `Vuetify`: Progressive JavaScript framework and material design component framework used for building both the client app and admin panel.

 ## Getting Started